hilaliya/CSPM/README.md

 ```

 Ensure that the problem data is properly configured in the script or provided as input.
+The MILP model is given in `CSPM.py`.

 ## Example

-An example problem setup is provided in `CSPM.py`.
-This script contains sample data for running the model.
+An example problem setup is provided in `case_study.xlsx`.
+This file contains problem data.
 Modify the parameters as needed to test different scenarios.

 ## Requirements